Table of Contents:

 Red Points carried out a survey with over 100 industry professionals, asking them what they saw as the biggest IP-related threats on today’s online ecommerce platforms.
-This article outlines the first trend from the five that are set to shape brand protection in 2020.
+This article outlines the first trend from the five that are set to shape brand protection.

 Check out other IP trends from the Brand Intelligence Index:

 For a consumer, buying online has become an experience that can be shared and compared within a series of different communities, and in multiple forms.
 Social media apps are now a place where consumers discover new brands’ profiles and get redirected to a brand’s checkout store in a matter of seconds.
 It’s great news for brands, it’s a clever way for them to reach their target audience but unfortunately, a similar tactic is also used by counterfeiters.

 A difference with counterfeiters is that they don’t use paid social media advertising techniques as brands do.
 Counterfeit techniques are blatantly dishonest, using the brand’s name in their profile and in the hashtags of their posts, as well as using images that are taken directly from a brand’s website or authentic social media page.
 The marketing efforts of brands are simply copied and pasted onto counterfeit pages to have the same look and feel as the original version, portraying an illegitimate sense of quality and trust.

 It isn’t a new concept to IP experts, who battle to keep brands safe from counterfeits, but it’s still what they consider the biggest future threat with 46% of IP experts identifying social media apps as a major threat to brands.

 Snapchat is the most commonly known short-form social media app.
 Following its popularity, others followed suit, with some social media apps creating new in-app short video formats for users to share with their followers.